wykhuh/inaturalist-explorer/z_notes/notes.md

 todo

-add page, view, subview to url, order, order_by
+add view, subview to url,

-add filter count
+add page, order, order_by to url,

+show number of selected filter

 add sort by to filters